Alberta potato farmers challenge P.E.I. for spud king crown | CBC News

 Cavendish, owned by J.D.
 Irving Ltd., has potato processing plants in the potato-producing provinces of P.E.I. and New Brunswick, among others.

 Statistics Canada collects potato harvest yield information from industry associations in each province.
-This year, the consultations concluded at the end of November.
+This year, the collection and consultations concluded at the end of November.

 - MORE ALBERTA NEWS | 'You are not welcome here' messages greet residents of new homes built on old golf course